Color of water: Color of glaciers

 Glaciers are large bodies of ice and snow formed in cold climates by processes involving the compaction of fallen snow.
 While snowy glaciers appear white from a distance, the long path lengths of internal reflected light causes glaciers to appear a deep blue when viewed up close and when shielded from direct ambient light.

 Relatively small amounts of regular ice appear white because plenty of air bubbles are present, and also because small quantities of water appear to be colorless.
 In glaciers, on the other hand, the pressure causes the air bubbles, trapped in the accumulated snow, to be squeezed out increasing the density of the created ice.
 Large quantities of water appear cyan, therefore a large piece of compressed ice, or a glacier, would also appear cyan.

 Color of water samples

 High concentrations of dissolved lime give the water of Havasu Falls a cyan color.

-Dissolved and particulate material in water can cause it to be appear more green, tan, brown, or red.
+Dissolved and particulate material in water can cause it to appear more green, tan, brown, or red.
 For instance, dissolved organic compounds called tannins can result in dark brown colors, or algae floating in the water (particles) can impart a green color.
 Color variations can be measured with reference to a standard color scale.
 Two examples of standard color scales for natural water bodies are the Forel-Ule scale and the Platinum-Cobalt scale.
 For example, slight discoloration is measured against the Platinum-Cobalt scale in Hazen units (HU).

 The color of a water sample can be reported as: